ecmwf/multio/docs/content/mpi-communicators.rst

 Nevertheless MPI is a common and important player in HPC and also needs a little bit of special handling regarding communicators.

-In scientific distributed applications, communication, specialization of nodes and distributing tasks is done by splitting communicators with `MPI_split` to create subgroups, i.e. new intra communicators containing only a subset of nodes.
+In scientific distributed applications, communication, specialisation of nodes and distributing tasks is done by splitting communicators with `MPI_split` to create subgroups, i.e. new intra communicators containing only a subset of nodes.
-For splitting, a unqiue *color* (i.e. a tag represented by an integer) is chosen and all nodes have to commit on a split at the same times within a given timeframe.
+For splitting, a unique *colour* (i.e. a tag represented by an integer) is chosen and all nodes have to commit on a split at the same times within a given timeframe.
-Accordingly applications usually perform all splittings on initialization and maintain the structure for their whole lifetime.
+Accordingly applications usually perform all splittings on initialisation and maintain the structure for their whole lifetime.

 In practice this implies that models may pass down parent communicators through an interface and have to start client as well as server nodes.
-Currently, in the Multio API this is the only exception for configurations that are passed through the API.
+Currently, in the MultIO API this is the only exception for configurations that are passed through the API.
-Multio then splits a *client* or a *server* communicator and uses `MPI_Group` to compute ranks of servers and clients (`MPI Groups`_).
+MultIO then splits a *client* or a *server* communicator and uses `MPI_Group` to compute ranks of servers and clients (`MPI Groups`_).
 **Important: The passed communicator is expected to be either a client or a server.
 Nodes performing other tasks should not be contained in the communicator.**

 In the configuration example above, you can see that client plans refer to a server through a *transport*.
-In the server section the *transport* is then specified to be "mpi".
+In the server section the *transport* is then specified to be "MPI".
 The key `group` then refers ta a MPI communicator used for communication.
 Using `eckit::mpi` named lookup the communicator is looked up --- i.e. using `eckit` or `fckit` communicators may be used to manage communicators.